 Construction began on 13 February 2010 and the plant was commissioned on schedule on New Year’s Eve, 31 December 2012.
 The plant was completed and delivered to exceed Client expectations for a fixed fee of BHD6.4 million (US$17 million), with no variation orders or budgetary extensions.

-For the communities, both industrial and residential, in the small town of Ma’Amir, this project converted a significant environmental & public health challenge into a world-class asset.
+For the communities, both industrial and residential, in the small town of Ma’Ameer, this project converted a significant environmental & public health challenge into a world-class asset.
 The facility continues to produce recycled water that exceeds the quality requirements for unlimited reuse.